sp-hash/TeamBlackMiner/INSTALL_WINDOWS.md

 # Install Team Black Miner on Windows

 ## Requirements
-Download and install the Microsoft Visual studio 2015-2019 Redistributable Package.
+Download and install the Microsoft Visual Studio 2015-2019 Redistributable Package.

 Run the ansicolor.reg script in the 7zip archive to activate colors in Windows program console.